Surance/das-pech-spoorweg/README.md

 ## Getting Started

+To conduct an experiment, you define your requirements within the main function.
+Additionally, you have the option to specify visualization preferences.
+In line 39, you can choose between matplotlib and plotly visualizations (referred to as visualise_plot and visualise_map, respectively) by setting them to True or False, with the default being True.

 ### Prerequisites

 This code has been fully written in [Python3.9.18](https://www.python.org/downloads/).
 All neccessary packages to run the code successfully can be found in requirements.txt.
 These are easy to download using pip dmv. using the following instructions: